9 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Gallipolis Daily Tribune

 Gallia County

-ODH reported a total of 2,377 cases of COVID-19 (since March 2020) in Gallia County as part of Thursday’s update, three more than on Wednesday.
+ODH reported a total of 2,388 cases of COVID-19 (since March 2020) in Gallia County as part of Thursday’s update, four more than on Wednesday.

-ODH has reported a total of 49 deaths, 147 hospitalizations, and 2,269 presumed recovered individuals as of Thursday.
+ODH has reported a total of 50 deaths, 147 hospitalizations, and 2,279 presumed recovered individuals (one new) as of Thursday.

 50-59 — 354 cases (15 hospitalizations, 4 deaths)